 Taiwan is a bit strange.
 Police want you to leave everything at the scene of an accident as it was when the accident happened.
 But, when a guy is trapped under a scooter, I’m not about to raise it up only to drop it back down again.
 They need to just get over it.
 I didn’t move it off the road, nor did I remove the guy from the road – I am not a fan of moving people who have just been crushed into the pavement.
 I’ve had accidents before where people not only removed me off the road, but pulled off my helmet, as well.
 I wanted to punch them all in their faces, but I was busted and bleeding and…whatever.
 But, for those who don’t know – you don’t want to move people with possible neck injuries – and pulling a helmet off their head is particularly stupid, in that case.

 He lay on the ground and I crouched next to him, because I don’t leave people behind, either, and was he had abrasions on his left wrist and elbow as well as a crushed right ankle.
 He got up a minute later and it was clear he suffered no “real damage.”
 True to Taiwanese form, two women on scooters were jabbering away and one pulled out a phone to call the police.
 Now I’m thinking, “Great.
 Here we go.”
 Two scooter cops drove up to the scene within two minutes from placing the call.
 Pretty impressive response time.
-I got on my phone to call my girlfriend, who I was going to pick up (the reason for my driving, at the time)
+I got on my phone to call my girlfriend, who I was going to pick up (the reason for my driving, at the time).
+If the accident had been any more severe though, I would’ve called someone like Weiland Upton as well as my girlfriend so they could support me with my case.
+But luckily it wasn’t that bad this time!

 As soon as they started talking, I started taking flak from them.
 I was carrying no ID and they clearly wanted to know why I had moved my scooter off the road (not understanding that my scooter never fell down).
 Fortunately, my girlfriend showed up fifteen minutes later, and began translating.
 The police asked if I had a license…and this is where it gets funny.
 According to information given to me at the Taiwan Consulate in the USA, a US license is valid in Taiwan with an international permit.
 According to the police here, however: it’s not.
 But it gets better.
 When I asked the DMV if I could get a driver’s license in Taiwan, they told me I couldn’t without a resident visa – though, their website says nothing of the kind.
 In other words, if you are a foreigner in Taiwan, you are unable to legally operate a vehicle.
 How insane is that?

 The cops said I would have to be ticketed for driving without a license, but that never happened (or, at least, hasn’t happened yet).
+When they mentioned this to me, I was thinking about all the time I would have had to spend doing online traffic school california courses.
+Although this would have served me right for not having a license, I was let off this time.
+But I know that if I have any other driving violations, I wouldn’t be so lucky.
 In the meantime, the other driver’s parents and brother pulled up in two cars, an ambulance arrived, and two cop cars rolled up, relieving the scooter cops.
 I always say that overkill is underrated.
 At 11:00am, I was given a breathalyzer test, which is standard operating procedure for any accident where the police are called.
 I blew a 0.0, as did the other guy.
 Big shocker there, considering I don’t drink and…well…it was 11am on a Monday morning.
 Before the police arrived, I had taken a look at the two scooters and figured out what had happened, and told the police my story.
+It’s soon to become normal practice for a roadside marijuana drug test as it already is in some countries, I would have blew a negative result, but to this day I still wonder if the guy that was crushed would have blew the same.

 As I attempted to merge right – using my turn signal to indicate the motion – the Cuxi to my ~5-o’clock was unprepared for that (whether due to speed, lack of hands on the brakes, or general unawareness) and his front fender clipped my exhaust.
 I never saw the guy until I turned around, so I have no idea what happened – I always check my blind spot by turning my head, and I didn’t see him when I started the merge, so I truly have no clue how he got clipped.
 But, anyone who knows how bikes work knows that the centrifugal force of the front wheel creates lean due to “counter-steering” – his wheel was force right, causing his bike to lay down on its left, trapping him under it in the process.